UCINE/B2BRSM/README.md

 <a href="https://github.com/JaeSeoKim/badge42"><img src="https://badge42.vercel.app/api/v2/cl9r3rzu100060fl2eaaan66k/stats?cursusId=21&coalitionId=78" alt="UCINE's 42 stats" /></a>

 ### This is a very important part of the project.
-You must pay attention to everything, it is very important not to copy and paste the file directly without knowing what each thing does.
-In the evaluation you must explain each command if the evaluator asks for it.
+You must pay attention to everything.

 # Script